-Enjoy easy access to the best things to do in Mammoth Lakes when you stay at the Westin Monache Resort, Mammoth.
+Enjoy seamless access to the best things to do in Mammoth Lakes during your stay at The Westin Monache Resort, Mammoth.

-Deep in the heart of California's Sierra Nevada mountain range lies the charming community of Mammoth Lakes, home to one of the world's premier ski resorts, Mammoth Mountain.
-At the head of the resort village, just steps from The Village Gondola, sits The Westin Monache Resort, Mammoth - perfectly situated for enjoying the region's many pleasures.
-Our concierge and staff at the village Adventure Center can offer advice and make arrangements to help you explore the top things to do in Mammoth Lakes and get the most out of your visit to this inspiring destination.
-Don't hesitate to contact our concierge team for assistance.
-Please email firstname.lastname@example.org or call 1-760-934-0400.
+Nestled deep in California's Sierra Nevada mountain range lies the charming community of Mammoth Lakes, home to one of the world's premier ski resorts, Mammoth Mountain.
+Located in the heart of the Village at Mammoth, steps away from the Village Gondola, sits The Westin Monache Resort, Mammoth, ensuring that travelers are perfectly positioned for enjoying the region's many activities.
+Whether you're visiting Mammoth Mountain during the winter to take advantage of one of the longest ski seasons in America, or partaking in hiking, biking and fishing in the summer, our staff can offer advice and make arrangements to help you explore the top things to do in Mammoth Lakes.

 Weekends last longer at Westin with great local attractions to discover.
 Find and experience the best-kept secrets near your hotel with a collection of local experiences curated especially for Westin guests.